mitosisgg/ADS507_FinalProject/README.md

 # SQL Meta Introspection with GPT-4
 ## Business Problem
 Organizations often struggle with accessing and querying complex database schemas efficiently.
 Data scientists and analysts spend significant time understanding database structures and writing SQL queries.
-This project implements a natural language to SQL solution using GPT-4 and RAG (Retrieval Augmented Generation) to allow users to query the Harvard Atlas Country Profiles database using simple English questions.
+This project implements a natural language-to-SQL solution using GPT-4 and RAG (Retrieval Augmented Generation) to allow users to query the Harvard Growth Lab's Atlas of Economic Complexity "Country Profiles" database using simple English questions.

 ## Application Description
-This application serves as an intelligent SQL query generator that leverages GPT-4 and database schema introspection.
+This application serves as an intelligent SQL query generator that leverages GPT-4 and personal database schema introspection.
 It enables users to interact with the Harvard Atlas database through natural language queries, which are then converted into accurate SQL statements.
 The system maintains one database:

-harvard_db: Contains the actual country profile data
+harvard_db: Contains the actual country profile data, including products, imports, exports and global market shares.

 ## RAG Implementation
 The RAG approach in this project works by:

-Storing database schema information as embeddings
+Storing database schema information as embeddings.
-When a user asks a question, retrieving relevant schema context Combining this context with the user query to help GPT-4 generate accurate SQL Using the generated SQL to query the harvard_db database
+When a user asks a question using natural language, the RAG retrieves the relevant schema context.
+The RAG then combines this context with the user query to help GPT-4 generate accurate SQL, and then uses the generated SQL to query the harvard_db database

 Project Structure:
 ```